chrisryan91/CheesyStore_PP5/TESTING.md

 #### Progress

 At the start of the project, the Code Institute template was utilized.
 After setting up the Development Environment and installing Django, a superuser was created.
-Proper configuration provided access to the admin panel, enabling the management of user accounts for site userbase and security maintenance.
+Proper configuration provided access to the admin panel, enabling the management of user accounts for site's user base and security maintenance.

 Here is an example of a class that Registers my blog posts with the admin panel: